otfbm/docs/guides_getting_started.md

 > **Disclaimer**
 This guide assumes you know the basic `!init` functions of Avrae: how to start an encounter, add monsters, add combatants, and generally run a combat.
 If you don't you can head over to [Avrae's documentation](https://avrae.readthedocs.io/en/latest/) to find out how.

-## 1. Starting initiative and setting up the map
+## 1. Starting initiative and adding our map as a combatant

 First up, we enter initiative by typing the command: